NO SAFE SPACE

 “I think it would just make me feel validated as a person,” he said.
 “It would make me feel like I’m an actual person and can’t have these things brushed off.
 It would make me feel a lot safer.”

-On July 2nd, 2010, Joshua M. Noblitt and his boyfriend were attacked by a group of teanagers while picnicing in Atlanta’s Piedmont Park.
-Story will be available on December 30th, 2016.
+On July 2nd, 2010, Joshua M. Noblitt and his boyfriend were attacked by a group of teenagers while picnicking in Atlanta’s Piedmont Park.

 No Safe Space was awarded a Magnifying Glass grant by the Atlanta Film Society and Artless Media.